codeforequity-at/botium-cli/README.md

 * Adds a simple botium.json
 * Adds a sample convo file

-## botium-cli init-dev [asserter|logichook]
+## botium-cli init-dev [connector|asserter|logichook]

-Setup a development project for Botium asserters or logic hooks in the current directory:
+Setup a boilerplate development project for Botium connectors, asserters or logic hooks in the current directory:
 * Adds a Javascript source file with the skeleton code
-* Adds a botium.json with asserter/logic hook registration
+* Adds a botium.json with connector/asserter/logic hook registration
 * Adds a sample convo file

 ## botium-cli run